cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Results of the linear regression model.]
 )<table:linear_resgression_results>

 As we can see here, the values of $R^2$ and RMSE tells us that the model is overfitting, and still the target has an average error of 9% of $pi/2$ or 9% of the domain of $phi_K$, which can be further improved.
-Nevertheless this model was able to predict its target with similar performance metrics as the best model shown in @chap:failure.
+Nevertheless, this model was able to predict its target with similar performance metrics as the best model shown in @chap:failure.
 In fact this model was tested also with the data generated to train and test the first polynomial model, shown in @chap:failure, and the performance metrics for the prediction of $phi_K$ were: $"MAE" = 0.084$ and $R^2 = 0.78$.
 The model with shortest MAE shown in @chap:failure had a test MAE value of $0.337 "Tdyn"/"cm"^2$ which is 6% of its domain (6% of $5.3 "Tdyn"/"cm"^2)$, which is 3% below the percentage error of the polynomial regression model.
 Nevertheless, the best model of @chap:failure was a complex random forest model fed with polynomial features of degree 3, while this model is just a linear regression fed with polynomial features of degree 4.
 In other words a very complex model outlined in @chap:failure is having similar metrics as a simple polynomial model shown here.
 This proves that the feature and target transformations proposed in @chap:transformations are able to improve any model drastically.
 Now we're going to see the performance of a neural network.

 === Results of the neural network

 Splitting 60% of the data for training, 20% for validation and 20% for testing, the sequential neural network described in @fig:nn_isotropic was trained.
-The activation function of all input layers was ReLu and the activation of the last layer was the following custom function:
+The activation function of all input layers was a rectified linear unit ReLu and the activation function of the last layer was the following custom function:

 $ g(x) = (1/N) log((1 + e^(N x))/(1 + e^(N (x-1)))). $